avine/ng-libs/projects/timeline/README.md

 # Timeline

-The timeline displays a list of events in chronological order.
+Angular component that displays a list of events in chronological order.

 ## Demo